pokemongo-dev-contrib/pokemongo-game-master/CONTRIBUTING.md

 You can generate a new GAME_MASTER.json using the following command.
 It will create a new folder `versions/0.69.9`.
-Append the `--latest` parameter if it is the latest version.
 If everything was configured correctly, it will output in the corresponding directory inside the `version` folder.